Disney World Special Events, Festivals and Parties

 Holidays at Disney Springs

-For 2023, Holidays at Disney Springs will be held November 11 – December 31.
+For 2023, Holidays at Disney Springs was held November 11 – December 31.

 Holidays at Disney Springs includes a variety of holiday entertainment, specialty foods and festive décor.
 Enjoy Toy Soldier stilt walkers, Snowflake Skaters, pop carolers and a cappella groups.
 There are special performances celebrating Kwanzaa, songs and stories in honor of Hanukkah as well as a magical snowfall each evening.
 Jock Lindsey’s Hangar Bar transforms into Jock Lindsey’s Holiday Bar with seasonal décor and a special limited-time menu.